Liquidation Value of Preferred Stock

 Another unique feature of preferred stocks is that they have a fixed dividend, meaning it's possible to valuate a preferred stock by discounting dividend payments.
 With common stock, dividends are not fixed.
 Let's assume that a preferred stock requires a monthly $0.25 dividend payment and that there is a six percent required rate of return each year.

 In this scenario, the expected value of the stock would be $50.
 This calculation is reached by first dividing the return rate of six percent by 12, which would be 0.005, and then dividing the $0.25 dividend payment by this amount.

 Certain considerations involving preferred stocks must be taken into account.
 For instance, while preferred stocks do require a dividend payment, it's possible that this payment will be reduced if the company cannot accommodate a full distribution.
 The risk for a decreased dividend payment is substantial if there is a high payment ratio, which refers to the required dividend payment compared to the company's earnings.

 If you need help with determining the liquidation value of preferred stock, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.